cs0ng0r/safeentry/README.md

 # Safe Entry

-A simpe authentication and user management system written in PHP.
+A simple authentication and user management system written in PHP.

 ## NO WORKING VERSION YET!